fortran-lang/fortran-lang.org/learn/building_programs/project_make.md

 {% include note.html content="For this part we will work with the code from tag ``1.2.0``, to make it as reproducible as possible.
 Feel free to use the latest version or another project instead." %}

-The project just downloaded uses FoBiS as build system, you can check the ``build.sh`` for options used with FoBiS.
+This project uses FoBiS as build system, and you can check the ``build.sh`` for options used with FoBiS.
 We are about to write a ``Makefile`` for this project.
 First, we check the directory structure and the source files